rust-lang/rustc-perf/collector/README.md

   with `--builds`).
 If a `Doc` build is requested, by default the tool will look for a rustdoc executable next to the rustc specified via the `<RUSTC>` argument.
-- `--self-profile`: enable self-profiling, i.e. the inclusion of query statistics in the output.
+- `--self-profile`: use rustc's `-Zself-profile` option to produce query/function tables in the output.
 The `measureme` tool must be installed for this to work.

 `RUST_LOG=debug` can be specified to enable verbose logging, which is useful for debugging `collector` itself.